halmartin/mcm-daemon/Readme.txt

-This is a simple daemon for the D-Link DNS-320L NAS system.
+This is a simple daemon for the WD-My Cloud Mirror gen2 and Ex2 ultra NAS system.

-  It was developed on knowledge gained from reverse-engineering and spying on the original D-Link system software.
+  It was developed on knowledge gained from reverse-engineering and spying on the a D-Link dns320l system software.
-  Parts of this work are based on fan-daemon.py by Lorenzo Martignoni.
+  Parts of this work are based on fan-daemon.py by Lorenzo Martignoni and (c) 2013 Andreas Boehler, andreas _AT_ aboehler.at Modified for WD  by

-  (c) 2013 Andreas Boehler, andreas _AT_ aboehler.at
+  (c) 2016 Carl Schiller, schreibcarl@gmail.com

 How it works